Select Statement «Prev Next»

 FROM PET_CARE_LOG

-1. LIKE Operator: The LIKE operator, when combined with two wildcards, allows you to compare a value with a partial value.
-For example, let us say that you know your customer's last name begins with L, but you cannot recall how the rest of the name is spelled.
-To list all customers whose last names begin with the letter L, you would use this query:
+Suppose you know a customer's last name begins with the letter L, but you are not sure how the rest of the name is spelled.
+To list all customers whose last names begin with L, you can write:

 Oracle PL/SQL LIKE Operator